petermunro/css-exercises/10-flexbox.md

 ## Exercise - Changing Orientation

-1. Experiment with changing the container's orientation to each of the four values:
+1. Experiment with changing the container's orientation (`flex-direction`) to each of the four values:
    1. `row`
    1. `column`
    1. `row-reverse`